Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Introduction

-In this work, we focus on the compilation of the Quantum Approximate Optimization Algorithm (QAOA) circuits protected by the Iceberg error-detecting code, though our results apply to other algorithmic circuits broadly.
-QAOA is a promising quantum algorithm that has been shown to provide exponential speedups on some problems~\cite{qaoa_near_symmetric_optimization_problems,2503.12789}.
-Its moderate resource requirements make it suitable for near-term~\cite{Shaydulin2023npgeq,Pelofske2023,Pelofske2024,Tasseff2024,he2023alignment} and early-fault-tolerant hardware demonstrations~\cite{he2024performance}.
-The Iceberg code is an $[[k+2, k, 2]]$ code that is particularly suitable for QCCD trapped-ion quantum computers due to its ability to leverage the all-to-all connectivity and the native support for physical gates that the code requires~\cite{Self2024}.
-The Iceberg code has been used to protect several application-level circuits and achieve better-than-unencoded results, such as state preparation~\cite{nishi2025encoded}, quantum phase estimation~\cite{yamamoto2024demonstrating}, Hamiltonian simulation~\cite{van2024end}, Grover search~\cite{ginsberg2025quantum}, and quantum optimization~\cite{he2024performance}.
-However, none of the previous results have demonstrated beyond-break-even performance on algorithmic circuits using more than 20 computational qubits, indicating that additional optimizations are required to successfully execute circuits that are challenging to simulate classically.
-The overview of our proposed co-compilation pipeline is summarized in \Cref{fig:first_panel}.
+As an example, we consider the compilation of QAOA circuits protected by the $\llbracket k+2, k, 2 \rrbracket$ Iceberg error-detecting code, though the methods developed here are broadly applicable to other algorithmic circuits.
+QAOA is a promising quantum algorithm, with evidence of exponential speedups for certain problem classes~\cite{qaoa_near_symmetric_optimization_problems,2503.12789}, and its moderate resource requirements make it well-suited for near-term and early fault-tolerant hardware~\cite{Shaydulin2023npgeq,Pelofske2023,Pelofske2024,Tasseff2024,he2023alignment,he2024performance,omanakuttan2025threshold}.
+Beyond QAOA, we also demonstrate the co-compilation pipeline on instantaneous quantum polynomial (IQP) circuits and Quantum Fourier transform (QFT) circuits.
+The Iceberg code is particularly well-matched to QCCD trapped-ion quantum computers, thanks to its compatibility with all-to-all connectivity and native gate support~\cite{Self2024}, while it has also been applied to other hardware platforms~\cite{pattison2024fast,zhong2025combining}.
+Although the Iceberg code has enabled beyond-break-even results in several applications~\cite{nishi2025encoded,yamamoto2024demonstrating,van2024end,ginsberg2025quantum,he2024performance}, achieving beyond-break-even performance for algorithmic circuits with more than 20 qubits remains a challenge, underscoring the need for further optimization.

-Our first contribution is the design of novel gadgets for the Iceberg code and their co-optimization with algorithmic circuits.
-We introduce new designs for initial state preparation, syndrome measurement, and final measurement with less circuit depth and ancilla qubits usage.
-Then, we exploit their underlying flexibility to co-optimized circuits while preserving fault-tolerance properties.
-In this work, we focus on QAOA applied to the MaxCut problem due to evidence of exponential quantum speedup~\cite{2503.12789}, though we anticipate our insights will be applicable to other algorithms and problems.
-We further optimize the circuit by leveraging a new logical gate implementation enabled by the Z2 symmetry present in MaxCut and many other problems, i.e., the problem's solution remains unchanged if all variable assignments are flipped.
+Our first contribution is the identification of optimization opportunities for QED-encoded circuits and the introduction of a co-compilation pipeline.
+We exploit the underlying flexibility of QED gadgets to enable co-optimization with algorithmic circuits while maintaining fault-tolerance.
+For our QAOA example, we further leverage a new logical gate implementation enabled by the $\mathbb{Z}_2$ symmetry present in many problems, such as MaxCut, where solutions remain invariant under global bit-flip.